High Level Architecture

 The High Level Architecture (HLA) is a standard for distributed simulation, used when building a simulation for a larger purpose by combining (federating) several simulations.
-The standard was developed in the 1990s under the leadership of the US Department of Defense and was later transitioned to become an open international IEEE standard.
+The standard was developed in the mid-1990s under the leadership of the US Department of Defense in partnership with the Defense Advanced Research Projects Agency (DARPA) and was later transitioned to the Defense Modeling and Simulation Office (DMSO) where it later become an open international IEEE standard.
 It is a recommended standard within NATO through STANAG 4603.
 Today the HLA is used in a number of domains including defense and security and civilian applications.

 The purpose of HLA is to enable interoperability and reuse.
 Key properties of HLA are: